HEMINGFORD PAVILION PLAYPARK PROJECT

 How is the project being funded?

-We have recently been awarded a grant of £40,000 from the Thalia WB Community Fund, part of the Landfill Communities Fund which is fantastic news as it has helped to bring us very close to our target.
+We have recently been awarded a grant of £20,000 from FCC Communities Foundation, part of the Landfill Communities Fund, which is fantastic news as this has enabled us to reach our funding target.

 – two of the volunteers on the fundraising committee, Nigel and Richard, along with 2 friends did a 83 km sponsored bike ride in Southwold in the most horrendous weather and raised nearly £1,200